Double strangeness pentaquarks and other exotic hadrons in the $\Xi_b \to \Xi\ J/\Psi\ \phi$ decay: Conclusions

-In the $J/\psi~\Xi$ spectrum, we studied the possibility of detecting the doubly strange pentaquark with hidden charm, which we introduce as a Breit-Wigner using the parameters obtained from the coupled channel approach developed in this work in section \ref{sec:ResHeavy}.
-This permits us to keep the model simple and do variations on the parameters easily.
-The results are very promising, since if the mass of this state lies in the region $4580-4680~{\rm MeV}$ it has a good chance to be experimentally detected.
-We have also shown that in the case of a single wide $X(4140)$ model the pentaquark signal interferes positively with the background, while for the two $X$ model this interference is negative.
+In the $J/\psi~\Xi$ spectrum, we studied the possibility of detecting the double strange pentaquark with hidden charm, which we introduce as a Breit-Wigner using the parameters obtained from the coupled channel approach developed in this work.
+This permits us to keep the model simple and implement variations on the parameters easily.
+The results are very promising, since if the mass of this state lies in the region $4580-4680~{\rm MeV}$ it has a good chance to be experimentally detected in the spectrum of $J/\psi~\Xi$ pairs produced in the $\Xi_b\to\Xi~J/\psi~\phi$ decay.
+We have also shown that, in the case of a single wide $X(4140)$ model, the pentaquark signal interferes positively with the background, while, for the two $X$ model, this interference is negative.
 This potentially allows one to differentiate between these two situations once the corresponding spectrum will be measured.